The Fifth Element: Adaptations

-A novel was adapted from the screenplay of The Fifth Element, written by Terry Bisson; it was published by HarperPrism in 1997.
+A novel was adapted from the screenplay of The Fifth Element, written by Terry Bisson and published by HarperPrism in 1997.
 Rumors arose after the film's release that it would be followed by a sequel, tentatively titled Mr. Shadow.
-In 2011 Besson said that he never planned a sequel and has no desire to make one.
+In 2011, Besson said that he never planned a sequel and has no desire to make one.

-Activision created a video game adaptation of The Fifth Element in 1998 for the PlayStation game console and PC.
+Gaumont Multimedia commissioned developer Kalisto Entertainment to develop a video-game adaptation of The Fifth Element in 1998 for the PlayStation game console and PC.
 The PlayStation version generally received negative reviews, but the PC version was better received.
 Lauren Fielder from GameSpot described the PlayStation version as "quite possibly the worst game I've ever played".
 Doug Perry from IGN wrote: "Take Tomb Raider, add in Leeloo Multipass and boring puzzles, and you've got Fifth Element."

 A racing game based on the film, New York Race, was released in 2001.
 Eurogamer gave the game 6 out of 10, concluding: "New York Race is a fun little arcade racer, which oozes style, but it's something you'll grow tired of extremely quickly and as such remains fun only in short bursts."

 Accolades

-The Fifth Element was nominated for Best Sound Editing at the 70th Academy Awards, and for Best Sound Editing at the 1998 Golden Reel Awards, but lost to Titanic in both cases.
-It won the BAFTA Award for Best Special Visual Effects, and the Lumières Award for Best Director.
+The Fifth Element was nominated for Best Sound Effects Editing at the 70th Academy Awards, and for Best Sound Editing at the 1998 Golden Reel Awards, but lost to Titanic in both cases.
+It won the BAFTA Award for Best Special Visual Effects, and the Lumière Award for Best Director.
 It was nominated for seven César awards, winning three: Best Director, Best Cinematography and Best Production Design.
 It was nominated for Film of the Year at the 1997 European Film Awards, as well as the Hugo Award for Best Dramatic Presentation, and the Satellite Award for Best Visual Effects.
 Thierry Arbogast was awarded the Technical Grand Prize at the 1997 Cannes Film Festival for his work on both The Fifth Element and She's So Lovely.
 The film received four Saturn Award nominations: Best Science Fiction Film, Best Costume, Best Special Effects, and Best Supporting Actress for Milla Jovovich.
 Jovovich's fight against the Mangalores was nominated for the MTV Movie Award for Best Fight, and the actress was also nominated for Best Actress – Newcomer at the Blockbuster Entertainment Awards.

 Conversely, Jovovich received a Golden Raspberry nomination for Worst Supporting Actress, and Chris Tucker was nominated for Worst New Star for his performances in both The Fifth Element and Money Talks.
-The film also received four nominations at the 1997 Stinkers Bad Movie Awards: Worst Picture, Worst Director, Worst Supporting Actor for Tucker and Worst Supporting Actress for Jovovich.
+The film also received four nominations at the 1997 Stinkers Bad Movie Awards: Worst Picture, Worst Director, Worst Supporting Actor for Tucker, and Worst Supporting Actress for Jovovich.